Faculty of Science

 |Science Student Services:||Angela Jefferies Regier, Co-ordinator|

 The first year curriculum is common to all students entering the Faculty.
 Commencing in second year students must select one of the available options.
 Some options lead to specialization in a single subject area, while interdepartmental options involve specialization in two subject areas .
 Majors and Honours programs are available in these options.
-Pass degree programs are also available in Physics and Earth Sciences.
+A Pass degree program is also available in Physics.
 In addition, co-operative programs are available that enable students to combine academic studies with work terms in university, industry or government laboratories.
 The General Science Degree option offers a broader exposure to more sciences and the program can be customized to meet the interest and academic development of the students.
 Honours is not available in General Science but students achieving a high academic performance are awarded Distinction upon graduation.

 At the time of registration all students entering the Faculty of Science will be advised by members of the Faculty regarding selection of courses to meet the program requirements.
 It should be noted that as students register for the second, third and fourth years, approval of the courses and programs should be obtained from the program advisors for the Departments concerned or from the Dean's office when they are not available.